jowo-io/next-auth-nostr-provider/README.md

     /**
      * @param {function} update
      *
-     * An async function that receives a k1 and data arguments.
+     * An async function that receives a k1 and a data argument.
-     * The k1 is used to find and update data previously stored under it.
+     * The k1 is a unique key that's used to find and
+     * update data previously stored under it.
      */
     async update({ k1, session }) {
       // update lnurl auth session data based on k1 id